July 2008

 (12:05:20 AM CDT) The Month The Computers Went Crazy?

 Is today the day that computers go crazy?
 Is that it?
-I've been trying to help one of Sarah's co-workers get her computer fixed.
+I've been trying to help one of Kaz's co-workers get her computer fixed.
 From intial reports, it seemed that a DLL is missing.
 It NOW looks as though the harddrive (a 40 gig or so drive in a Dell laptop) just forgot all of its data.
 I am waiting to get a special recovery disk before I proceed.
 I've heard of harddrive crashes before, and this might be the ugliest one I have seen.

 This is on top of the recent work to get my sister-in-law's computer up and running.